-Whether it’s due to a room add-on, drafty windows, computer equipment, or cooking, there are always areas in homes, apartments or offices that just won’t get cool enough.
-Instead of adjusting your central air to compensate, use a portable air conditioner to cool down that particular area.
-By not having to cool the entire house just to get one room cool, you’ll save loads on your energy bills.
+Whether it’s due to a room add-on, drafty windows, computer equipment, or cooking, there are always areas in homes, apartments or offices that simply won’t get cool enough.
+Instead of adjusting your central air to compensate for this stubborn space, use a portable air conditioner to cool down that particular area.
+By not having to cool the entire house just to get one room to a comfortable level, you’ll save loads on your energy bills.
 In the same way a space heater provides a little extra heat to those rooms that just won’t get warm enough, a portable air conditioner will provide that boost of cool air to keep any space comfortable.

 Ask a Question - We'll Answer It!

 Call 1-800-297-6076 or